ethan-keller/HaplotypeVisualizer/README.md

 ## Getting Started

-To get HaplotypeVisualizer up and running, a few dependencies need to be installed for both the front-end and back-end.
+To get `HaplotypeVisualizer` up and running, a few dependencies need to be installed.

 ### Prerequisites